JTurcotti/swift-proposals/fearless-types.md

 types to achieve safe concurrency (i.e. race freedom) without constraining natural programming patterns.
 In the tradition of Rust, this goal is called
 *Fearless Concurrency*, and we will call the type system presented in that paper *fearless types*.

 This document outlines what fearless types could look like if implemented in Swift.
+Of important note, this system makes sense to apply directly only to [reference-semantic](https://developer.apple.com/swift/blog/?id=10) types.
+The embedding that allows this is discussed [Handing value types](#handling-value-types).

 ## Linear Ownership Types